0xjcf/MCP_CodeAnalysis/session_prompt.md

 ### Recommendations

-  - XState analyzer is fully implemented
+  - Web Components analyzer is fully implemented
   - All core analysis features work
   - Test coverage is comprehensive
   - Documentation is complete